+Although there are lots of fantastic leaders in the world, there are some that make you want to crawl back under your duvet and hide.
 However, don't despair!
-There are ways to tackle horrible bosses – even the very difficult ones.
-Here's a list of the most common types of horrible bosses and some useful advice on how to handle each one...
+There are ways to tackle horrible bosses – even the challenging ones.
+Here's a list of the most common types of awful bosses and some useful advice on how to handle each one.

 Micromanaging has nothing to do with the quality of your work – it’s about your boss.
 They have a serious problem with handing over control and allowing you to get on with your work.
 In which case, feed the micromanager with what they want, before they ask for it.
 Every Monday morning, talk to your boss and tell them what you have planned for the week and then give them 'progress' updates as you go along.
 Reassure them by demonstrating that you're in control and the work is being carried out.
-Prove yourself, so to speak.
+Prove yourself.
 If that doesn't work – talk to your boss.
 Let them know that you feel they're monitoring your work too closely and you work more effectively with more breathing space.

 They're intimidating.
 They shout at you and other staff.
 They don't seem to listen to ideas.
-They're a scary presence in the office and they use their aggression to make themselves heard.
+They're a scary presence in the office, and they use their aggression to make themselves heard.
 Quite frankly, they're a bully.

 They're the first person in the office and the last to leave.
-They eat their lunch at their desk and they never seem to look up from their keyboard.
+They eat their lunch at their desk, and they never seem to look up from their keyboard.
 It's not unusual for the Workaholic to send you emails on Saturday mornings.
 It leaves you feeling guilty about leaving the office on time and enjoying your weekends.

 Just because your boss thinks work should take over everything else, it doesn't mean you should too.
-Remember, the law is on your side and you are entitled to leave the office on time and relax outside of work.
-Don't feel bad for doing exactly what you're entitled to do.
-Just switch off email alerts outside working hours, always take your entitled lunch break and leave the office when you want to.
+Remember, the law is on your side, and you are entitled to leave the office on time and relax outside of work.
+Don't feel bad for doing what you're entitled to do.
+Just switch off email alerts outside working hours, always take your designated lunch break and leave the office when you want to.
 You're not going to get in trouble for it.
 Just make sure you work very hard when you're at your desk.

 With the Neglector, you've got to boost your visibility.
-Don't worry about being seen as teacher's pet.
+Don't worry about being seen as the teacher's pet.
 You've got to make yourself heard and inform your boss of your progress and updates.
 Because if you don't, he or she will never find out!
 Don't assume that bosses will know about your achievements, so let them know to boost your chances of promotion.